 The University of Maine is located in the town of Orono.
-Orono's downtown features several restaurants, breweries, coffee shops and a pharmacy.
+Orono's downtown features several restaurants, breweries, coffee shops.
 Old Town is another small town near campus.
+Old Town has two pharmacies, local restaurants and is on the route of the Community Connector (UMaine's public transportation system).
 The city of Bangor is 5 miles/8 kilometers from UMaine.
-Bangor offers several shopping areas with stores, restaurants and cinemas.
+Bangor offers a large shopping area with stores, restaurants and cinemas.